scottfalbo/scottfalbo/README.md

 While I enjoy puzzling and problem solving I'm also a career artist with a passion for visual creation.
 With a firm understanding of composition and color theory I also enjoy building visually appealing, and accessable, front ends.

-Thanks for looking, let's write some spells!
+Thanks for looking, let's craft some code!

 </p>